 In a spacious room called “The Forum,” the event was buzzing on Saturday afternoon with teams comprised of USC and California State University-Los Angeles undergraduates, all under pressure to prepare their initial CAD designs by 3:30pm.
 Between bites of late lunch burritos and gulps of caffeinated beverages, students huddled around laptops to finalize their group presentations.

-Adam Seifert, USC ASBME president, said that Makeathon spawns fast friendships since each group is required to have two upperclassmen and one underclassmen with participants often unacquainted prior to forming teams.
+About the annual event, Adam Seifert, USC ASBME president, said that Makeathon spawns fast friendships since each group is required to have two upperclassmen and one underclassmen with participants often unacquainted prior to forming teams.

 “That’s an important part of giving people a real-world experience because when you’re working in an engineering team, you’re not going to know everyone,” Seifert said.
 “Everyone is going to have varying levels of experience and that’s all important to the experience that you’re going to be getting from something like this.”